Term vs Whole Life Insurance

 There’s a pretty big disparity in the price of the two main kinds of life insurance.
 Whole life policies, which deliver ongoing, permanent coverage, typically cost much more than term insurance, which is only active for a limited number of years.
 Estimates say that a person will have to spend anywhere up to 15 times more for whole life versus term insurance.
 Also, the interest on the cash value of a whole life policy is usually subject

-to taxes
+to taxes as well.

 4. Does my age determine whether I should get term or whole life insurance?

 In general, your age doesn’t determine whether you should buy term or whole life insurance.
 For instance, people often purchase a policy when they marry or are expecting their first child.
 These milestone events mean you have people depending on you, and you may well think now is the time to get life insurance coverage.
-However, whether you decide on term insurance that runs until your child’s 21st birthday or whole life insurance which delivers permanent coverage is a matter of personal preference and finances.
+However, deciding on term insurance that runs until your child’s 21st birthday or whole life insurance which delivers permanent coverage is a matter of personal preference and finances.

 There are some cases in which term insurance is likely to be the better bet.
 For instance, if you and your partner took out a mortgage together, you might want term insurance that covers the length of your home loan.
 That way, if anything were to happen to you, your spouse doesn’t wind up being solely liable for all that debt.
-Another scenario is buying life insurance when you are quite old and want to get coverage.
-In this case, term life insurance is likely to again be a good bet.
-You could buy a term of 10 or 20 years if you are in good health.
-For those with medical issues, what’s called simplified issue or guaranteed issue term insurance may be best.
-These are typically small policies that cover end of life expenses, and they require no medical exams.

 5. What if I Already Have Life Insurance and Want to Change My Policy?

-It’s human to change your mind!
+It’s human to change your mind.
 No matter how much research you do, time and circumstances can make you rethink your purchase.
 Some term life insurance policies can be turned into whole life or other types of permanent insurance.
 This may have to occur within a certain time window, and it’s likely to trigger pricier premiums.
 Talk to your insurance company about your options.
 Your term may also be renewable or extendable.

 With whole life insurance, changes to the policy may result in surrender charges, since the policy is a permanent one.
 Check with the policy provider to know what to expect.